PhaedrusTheGreek/nagioscheckbeat/README.md

 - For Elasticsearch 1.x compatibility, see the 0.5.x branch.
 - NagiosCheckBeat 0.6.0 is compatible with Elasticsaerch 2.x through 5.x.
 - NagiosCheckbeat 6.2.3 is compatible with Elastic Stack 6.x
+- NagiosCheckBeat 7.6.0 is compatible with Elastic Stack 7.x

 ## Security